Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

 Headaches and Migraines

-If you're experiencing an increase in headaches or even migraines after stopping breastfeeding, hormones are likely the culprit.
+If you're feeling an increase in headaches or even migraines after stopping breastfeeding, hormones are likely the cause.
 Estrogen levels, which remain low during lactation, begin to rise back to pre-pregnancy levels during weaning.
-For some women, this fluctuation can be a trigger for headaches.
-Staying well-hydrated and ensuring you get adequate rest can help manage this symptom.
+For some women, this fluctuation can trigger headaches.
+Staying well-hydrated and ensuring you get enough rest can help manage this symptom.

 Flu-Like Symptoms and Mastitis

-Many women report experiencing chills, body aches, and a general feeling of being unwell, often described as "weaning flu".
+Many women report feeling chills, body aches, and a general feeling of being unwell, often described as "weaning flu."
 These flu-like symptoms can be a normal response to hormonal shifts.

 However, it is crucial to distinguish this from mastitis, a breast infection that can occur during weaning if milk remains in the breast for too long (milk stasis), leading to inflammation or infection.